brikis98/yevgeniy-brikman-homepage/_posts/2014-03-10-the-ultimate-guide-to-getting-started.md

 with Play.
 1. [Play Framework
 Documentation](http://www.playframework.com/documentation/2.2.x/Home): the
-official docs are a must read to get a solid starting point.
+official docs are a must-read to get a solid starting point.
 1. [The Play Framework at LinkedIn: Performance and Productivity at Scale](http://www.youtube.com/watch?v=8z3h4Uv9YbE): video intro to Play and why LinkedIn uses it.
 See the accompanying